Midway International Airport: Facilities

 All terminals and hangars were on the square periphery.
-By the late 1970s, the shorter north–south and east–west runway pairs had been closed, though some were converted to taxiways.
-The other four runways remain in use, all strengthened and enhanced, but about the same lengths as always.
+By the late 1970s, the shorter north–south and east–west runway pairs had been closed; some were converted into taxiways.
+The other four runways remain in use, all strengthened and enhanced, at still about the same lengths.
 A short runway (13R/31L) for light aircraft was added in 1989.

-Chicago Midway International Airport covers just over one square mile (650 acres) and has five runways:
+Chicago Midway International Airport covers just over one square mile (650 acres) and has four active runways: